Mantis322/Web3FinalCase/README.md

 ## Final Case Documentation

+V.2 Update:

+- Select box added(Css still waiting to coding).
+- In react page, contract address input not working.
+- Alert has been added to the functions.

 The purpose of this contract is to describe how a non-confidential (confidentiality of auction addresses) auction is generally held.